 From that figure, about 9,675 SMEs ceased operations during the first phase of the MCO from 18 March to 9 June, and 22,794 during the recovery MCO (RMCO) phase from June to September.

 The sluggish economic outlook is also evident by the fact that many individual borrowers and microenterprises have requested for repayment assistance.
-As of 9 October, more than half a million applications for repayment assistance have been received by Bank Negara Malaysia (BNM).
+As of 9 October, more than half a million applications for repayment assistance have been received.

 Banking institutions have also facilitated requests for repayment assistance of close to 480,000 individuals and 34,400 SMEs in COVID-19-affected sectors, according to Bank Negara’s latest Financial Stability Review report for the first half of 2020.